-Whatever your reason for wanting tinted windows on your car, truck, or other passenger vehicle, you should get familiar with laws that regulate vehicle window tinting, as well as exemptions under those laws.
-Here you will find basic information on window tinting laws, "medical necessity" exemptions, and more. (also see: State-Specific Information on Vehicle Window Tint Laws)
+Here you will find basic information on window tinting laws, tint tickets, "medical necessity" exemptions, and more.
+(Also see: State-Specific Information on Vehicle Window Tint Laws.)

-What is "window tinting" when it comes to cars, trucks, SUVs, and other passenger vehicles?
-In practical terms, "window tinting" refers to methods that prevent certain levels of light from passing through the safety glass -- meaning the windshield, side windows, and rear window of a vehicle.
+"Window tinting" refers to methods that prevent certain levels of light from passing through the safety glass.
+Usually, a colored film is placed over the windshield, side windows, and rear window of a vehicle.

-The safety glass on most newer cars and passenger vehicles has been coated or treated so that some degree of window tinting is in place, to keep out harmful ultra-violet (UV) rays.
-This tinting is done during the manufacturing process, and is almost always in compliance with federal and state window tinting laws and regulations.
+The safety glass on most newer cars and passenger vehicles has been coated or treated.
+This provides some degree of window tinting to keep out harmful ultra-violet (UV) rays.
+This tinting is done during the manufacturing process.
+It is almost always in compliance with federal and state window tinting laws and regulations.

-But window tinting can also be done after a vehicle has been manufactured and sold (or "after-market," in the vernacular).
-And it is when these modifications are made -- often by a private "customizing" company or by the vehicle's owner him/herself -- that window tint laws are most often violated.
+Window tinting can also be done after a vehicle has been manufactured and sold (called "after-market").
+These tints are often done by private "customizing" companies or by the vehicle's owner.
+It is when these modifications are made that window tint laws are most commonly violated.

 Your state's vehicle code may consider "window tinting" to include:

-Most state laws on vehicle window tinting are concerned mainly with the levels of "light transmittance" or "luminous reflectance" that the vehicle's safety glass allows -- meaning how much light can get through and how much visibility the glass allows.
+Most state laws on vehicle window tinting are concerned with the levels of "light transmittance" or "luminous reflectance" that the vehicle's safety glass allows.
+This means how much light can get through and how much visibility the glass allows.

-Finally, most state vehicle codes specify that no vehicle windshield or window may contain opaque or mirrored material, or "one-way" glass.
+Finally, most state vehicle codes specify that no vehicle windshield or window may have opaque or mirrored material or "one-way" glass.

 To learn where you can have your vehicle's window tinting inspected, start by contacting your state's department of motor vehicles (DMV) office.
 And remember, even if your vehicle's safety glass is currently in compliance with your state's window tint laws, that could change if you move to another state.